CallumJohnson/FactionsBridge/README.md

 // 	This will create all methodology using the Plugin Object you provide. bridge.connect(yourPluginObject); // 1.0.0->Present.

-// If you do not require factions but you want console output, use these parameters. bridge.connect(yourPluginObject, true,          false           ); // 1.1.2->Present.
+// If you do not require factions but you want console output, use these parameters.
+// The catch exceptions parameter is a completely new variable which should be used when you
+// want to develop against FactionsBridge without worrying about the try/catch blocks. bridge.connect(yourPluginObject, true,          false           , true           );
-// ->> connect(plugin,           consoleOutput, requiresFactions)
+// ->> connect(plugin,           consoleOutput, requiresFactions, catchExceptions)
 /*
 	FactionsBridge will bridge the APIs and then allow you to use the following methods for access to the API methods.